Siamese (band)

 Siamese (initially named Siamese Fighting Fish) is a Danish rock band, formed in 2011.
+The group is currently composed of guitarist Andreas Kruger, vocalist Mirza Radonjica, violinist Christian Hjort Lauirtzen, drummer Joakim Stilling and bassist Marc Nommesen.

 History

 They released their critically acclaimed debut album We Are the Sound on 31 January 2011 followed by a tour of Denmark, Sweden, Germany, Benelux and Italy.
 Their second album, Breathe:See:Move, was released on 20 August 2012 with "The World Might Have Seen Better Days" being the first single from the album.
 In 2014, the band changed its name from Siamese Fighting Fish to Siamese.
 On 19 January 2015, the band released a self-titled album, Siamese, funded via an Indiegogo crowdfunding campaign.
 In 2017, Siamese signed to Artery Recordings and released its fourth studio album, Shameless.